 - A. A suggested amendment coming from any individual or group must be presented in writing to the Student Council. - B. The Constitution may be amended by the following procedures: - 1.
 An amendment must pass by a two-thirds vote of the total active membership of the Student Council, notice having been given at the regular meeting immediately preceding the one in which the amendment is to be voted upon. - 2.
-If the amendment is passed by the Student Council, it must then be ratified by twothirds of those present and voting at the Student Body meeting, notice having been given at the regular meeting immediately preceding the one in which the amendment is to be voted upon. - C. Any amendments to or revisions of the Constitution shall carry a revision date on all such revised copies, one of which shall be placed in the library. - D. Sufficient copies of the amended Constitution and By-Laws shall be provided so as to be accessible by all. - E. Faculty representatives as appointed by the Administration shall act as sponsors or advisors on any committee, which is organized for the purpose of studying or reviewing the Constitution and By-Laws for recommendations as to the amendments therein.
+If the amendment is passed by the Student Council, it must then be ratified by two-thirds of those present and voting at the Student Body meeting, notice having been given at the regular meeting immediately preceding the one in which the amendment is to be voted upon. - C. Any amendments to or revisions of the Constitution shall carry a revision date on all such revised copies, one of which shall be placed in the library. - D. Sufficient copies of the amended Constitution and By-Laws shall be provided so as to be accessible by all.